 New Student Expectations

-WHAT KEY ELEMENTS ARE CONTRIBUTING TO THE DEVELOPMENT OF THIS NEW PEDAGOGY?
+SEVEN KEY ELEMENTS ARE CONTRIBUTING TO THE DEVELOPMENT OF THIS NEW PEDAGOGY

 As faculty and instructors become more familiar with digital technologies for teaching and learning, pedagogical responses and strategies are emerging.
 The seven developments listed below impacted on how teaching is structured and how and where learning happens.